Stealth destroyer to host first hypersonic weapon on US warship - ExBulletin

 The US Navy is turning a costly mistake into a powerful weapon with the world's first shipboard hypersonic weapon, which is being installed aboard the first of its three stealth destroyers.

-It was a costly mistake, but the Navy could turn victory out of defeat and get some use out of it by making it a hypersonic platform, said Bryan Clark, a defense analyst at the Hudson Institute.
+It was a costly mistake.
+But the Navy could pull victory from the jaws of defeat and get some use out of it by making it a hypersonic platform, said Bryan Clark, a defense analyst at the Hudson Institute.

 The United States has developed several types of hypersonic weapons over the past two decades, but recent tests by Russia and China have increased pressure on the U.S. military to ramp up production.